 Cheesesteaks are sandwiches made from sliced pieces of beef that’s cooked with onions and topped with melted cheese.
 Popular additions to the sandwich are bell peppers and mushrooms like you see here.
 Cheesesteaks were created in Philadelphia which why they’re also known as Philadelphia cheesesteaks or Philly cheesesteaks.

-Making This In The Pressure Cooker
+Making This In Instant Pot

 Adding The Cheese